Please confirm you are of legal drinking age to enter our shop

 Where we are relying on consent to process your personal data you may withdraw this consent at any time.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

-If you wish to exercise any of the rights set out above, please contact us: [email protected] [If you are submitting a data subject access request it would be helpful if you could complete a copy of our subject access request form which can be found here.
-This will enable us to identify and deal with your request much more quickly.]
+If you wish to exercise any of the rights set out above, please contact us: email@example.com.
+If you are submitting a data subject access request it would be helpful if you could complete a copy of our subject access request form which can be found here.
+This will enable us to identify and deal with your request much more quickly, however this is not mandatory to complete should you wish to submit a subject access request.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.